 This feature reduces the latency that occurs when one P-state changes to another, thus allowing the transitions of P-state changing to occur more frequently.
-This will permit more demand-based P-state changing or switching to occur more frequently based on the real-time energy needs of the applications so that the power-vs-performance balance can be optimized for energy efficiency.
-The options are HW_ALL and SW_ALL
+This will allow for more demand-based P-state changing or switching that is based on real-time energy needs of applications so that the power-to-performance balance can be optimized for energy efficiency.
+The options are HW_ALL and SW ALL